umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/Custom-Code/index.md

 Furthermore, you will gain access to Git for Development and Staging.

 :::warning
-Please be aware that you will lose all updates for Umbraco Uno, should you choose to enable custom code, and the decision is irreversible once you click enable custom code.
+Please be aware that you will stop getting updates for Umbraco Uno, should you choose to enable custom code, and the decision is irreversible once you click enable custom code.
 :::